-My work focuses on syntax and semantics, with a particular interest in unbounded dependency constructions,
+My work focuses on syntax and its interface with semantics, with a particular interest in unbounded dependency constructions,

 coordination, ellipsis, and linearization.
 In my research I employ corpora, computational models, and